liquibase/gradle-liquibase-plugin/README.md

 want to prefix each task to avoid task name conflicts, set a value for the `liquibaseTaskPrefix` property.
 This will tell the liquibase plugin to capitalize the task name and prefix it with the given prefix.
-For example, if Gradle is invoked with `-PliquibaseTaskPrefix=liquibase`, or you put `liquibaseTaskPrefix=liquibase` in `gradle.properties` then this plugin will create tasks named `liquibaseUpdate`, `liquibaseTag`, etc.
+For example, if you put `liquibaseTaskPrefix=liquibase` in `gradle.properties`, then this plugin will create tasks named `liquibaseUpdate`, `liquibaseTag`, etc.
+You could do the same thing by adding the `-PliquibaseTaskPrefix=liquibase` argument when running Gradle, but using `gradle.properties` is probably a better solution because all users would get the same tasks every time.

 There are 3 basic parts to using the Liquibase Gradle Plugin.
 Including the plugin, setting up the Liquibase runtime dependencies, and configuring the